kubewarden/docs/src/testing-policies.md

 On top of that, Chimera Policies are also "exectutable" programs.
 Because of that it's really easy to run your policies from your shell.

-You can run the WASM module that implements a Chimera Policy straight from your console by using the [Wasmtime](https://wasmtime.dev/) runtime.
+You can run the Wasm module that implements a Chimera Policy straight from your console by using the [Wasmtime](https://wasmtime.dev/) runtime.

 Just follow the instructions on their website and install the `wasmtime` binary